Using this guide:

 (c) the actual starting and finishing times each day.

-Enter the applicable hours in the below fields including start and finish times, the team the employee will usually be working the regular hours in and meal breaks:
+Enter the applicable hours in the prescribed fields, including start and finish times, the team the employee will work the regular hours in and meal breaks:

 📜 11.5 All time worked in excess of the hours as agreed under clause 11.2 or varied under clause 11.3 will be overtime and paid for at the rates...

-When this employee works beyond their regular hours on Wednesday overtime rates apply automatically:
+When this employee works outside of their regular hours, overtime rates apply automatically in the timesheet:

 Variations to the Regular Pattern of Work